Emily Sonnett: OL Reign (2023)

 On January 12, 2023, Sonnett was traded to OL Reign in exchange for their 32nd overall draft pick in the 2023 NWSL Draft and their natural first-round pick in the 2024 NWSL Draft.

 Gotham FC (2024–present)

 On January 4, 2024, NJ/NY Gotham FC announced that Sonnett had signed a three-year deal with the club.
 She was one of four national team players who joined Gotham as free agents that off-season along with Crystal Dunn, Tierna Davidson, and Rose Lavelle.
 Sonnett made her club debut on the opening matchday, a 1–0 win over the Portland Thorns.
 She played the most minutes of any player for Gotham as they finished the season in third place.

 On May 25, 2025, Sonnett was fouled inside the box in the 81st minute of the 2025 CONCACAF W Champions Cup final against Tigres.
 Esther scored on the rebound of the resulting penalty save as Gotham became the inaugural winners of the competition.

+During the 2025 NWSL season Sonnett started every game for Gotham helping the team to their second NWSL Championship and earning a spot on the NWSL Best XI Second Team.
+Sonnett was subbed out of only one game all season and finished second in the league in successful passes.
+She became the second player to start five NWSL finals and became the first to win three championships with separate clubs.

+On June 24th, 2026 during a game against the Portland Thorns, Sonnett ruptured the patellar tendon in her left knee in a non-contact injury.
+She underwent surgery for the injury in the following days and the club announced that she will be out for the rest of the 2026 season.